Common 12V Load Reference

 Recharging with solar?
 Our <a href="/solar/solar-battery-charge-time-calculator">solar battery charge time calculator</a> shows how long your panels take to refill a 12V battery.

 A 12V system is the simplest and most versatile battery setup for portable and mobile use.
 Match your battery capacity to your actual load — not your worst-case fantasy load — and you will avoid both overspending and running out of power at 2 AM.
+For non-12V portable devices, we also have dedicated calculators for drone flight time and e-bike battery range.

 Last updated: